Available works range between $ 3,500 and $ 5,500.

-Kinsman Robinson Galleries have proudly represented the Estate of Stanley Cosgrove for the past ten years.
+Kinsman Robinson Galleries has represented the estate of Stanley Cosgrove for 18 years.
 We are indebted to Ann Cosgrove for bestowing this honour and for her continued assistance with this undertaking.

 His wooded landscapes are noted for their “purity and certainty of expression; in their unusual transparency and depth of colour and texture; as well as in a certain mystical sense of detachment from the hurly-burly of everyday life...”
 Cosgrove did not represent the Quebec countryside, where he sketched, but rather presents a self-contained fantasy without time or place.
 For Cosgrove, he simply painted “perpendiculars and horizontals.”Trees were an excuse to paint, repeated because of his interest in how he painted and because of an appreciation for constant study.
 Cosgrove focused on masses of colour, form and patterns.
 To the viewer, his work reflects states of beings and metaphors for feelings.The paintings are “finished” works, unique during a time when visualizing the process of a work was essential.

 Cosgrove’s work gained critical acclaim during his evolving career as draftsmen, painter, teacher and muralist.
 His work is widely collected and displayed by private collectors and public institutions such as the MOMA, the AGO and the National Gallery of Canada.
 Cosgrove’s signature style can be summed up as having “great vitality tempered with gentleness and lyricism.”